 As a college student, you are likely pretty familiar with the concept of online dating — there are only so many people to meet in your Astronomy 101 class.
 Tinder and Bumble are the most popular dating apps, but they aren’t the only ones.

 I’m here to walk you through some of today’s most widely used or interesting apps.
-After all, cuffing season is rapidly approaching, and you’re going to want to be using the best hookup apps out there.
+After all, cuffing season is rapidly approaching, and you’re going to want to be using the best hookup apps out there recommended by experts.

 Ah, Tinder.
 Perhaps the most well-known dating app on the scene, Tinder was largely responsible for shaping the online dating world as we know it and is almost as easy as buying a term paper.
 Users are asked to post up to six photos of themselves as well as a short bio, which other users can swipe yes or no on.

 If you and another person both swiped right, you have a match.
 Tinder has a huge user base, so if you ask all your friends where they met their significant other or current hook-up, there’s a good chance it’s Tinder.
 Unfortunately for women, Tinder is usually the source of those creepy messaging-gone-wrong stories you’ve read about.

 Bumble is a refreshingly feminist take on dating apps in a world full of unsolicited and inappropriate messages.
 Bumble users create a fairly typical profile, featuring several photos and a bio, and it employs the same left or right swipe idea, but once you are matched with someone, the woman must message first within twenty-four hours.

 While it obviously can’t negate all the possible creepiness of dating apps, it’s an empowering take on the idea and likely a nice break for men tired of always sending the first message.
 Another cool feature is Bumble BFF mode, which applies the same interface, but for matching up with new potential friends instead of romantic interests.